L2N6H5B3/Elvanto-Kidz-Visitor-Sign-In/README.md

 *REQUIRES A JS-CAPABLE BROWSER*

 SETUP:
-1: Download "index.html" and "styles.css" into one central location.
+1. Download "index.html" and "styles.css" into one central location.
-2: Set up a form within Elvanto, copy the Javascript embed link, and replace the current embed link in index.html with the new one.
+2. Set up a form within Elvanto, copy the Javascript embed link, and replace the current embed link in index.html with the new one.
-   (2.1: If you wish to utilise a loop (Form -> Thanks -> Form), download the "thankyou.html" file.)
+   1. If you wish to utilise a loop (Form -> Thanks -> Form), download the "thankyou.html" file.
-   (2.2: Edit the button target within "thankyou.html" to point to the the future location of "index.html".)
+   2. Edit the button target within "thankyou.html" to point to the the future location of "index.html".
-   (2.3: Decide where you wish to keep the files and change the form success target to point to the future location of "index.html".)
+   3. Decide where you wish to keep the files and change the form success target to point to the future location of "index.html".
-3: Upload or place the files in the location you have chosen.
+3. Upload or place the files in the location you have chosen.